Owner: Jim and Carol Faulstich, with daughter and son-in-law

-- Cow-calf; commercial grazing for bred yearling heifers
+Operation: Cow-calf; commercial grazing for bred yearling heifers; Hunting operation; No-till farm;

-October 1st of the previous year – monitors moisture, amount of stockpiled forage, subsoil moisture
+October 1st – monitors moisture, amount of stockpiled forage, and subsoil moisture to make decisions for the following year

 "I like to see a year’s worth of forage on hand at all times.
 That may be from stored hay, that may be dormant grass, that may be green grass, but it’s still available on the ranch.
 So if we have a year and half’s worth, we’re in good shape, we can do more grazing.
 If we’ve got six months’ worth, I’m awful nervous."